 Best Places to Stay in Sicily

 Sicily offers many different types of holiday accommodations.
 From luxury Italian villas on the beach to all-inclusive hotels.
-Here are three of the best spots to stay in during your Sicily holidays:
+Here are three of the best regions to stay in during your Sicily holidays:

 - Palermo – Sicily’s capital is located on the north coast of the island.
 The walkable city is the perfect place to lose yourself and relax in the atmosphere Sicily has to offer its guests.
 What makes this area even better is the short distance from the airport.
 Located just 28.4km away from the city centre, you can begin exploring in as little as 30 minutes out of the airport!